Camelot Hotel/Casino

 The Camelot Hotel/Casino was a proposed hotel and casino that was to be built in the early 1980s in Atlantic City, New Jersey.
 The site of the proposed project was located in the marina district, adjacent to Harrahs Resort, and was to consist of 990 hotel rooms and a 60,000 sq ft casino.
 Entertainer Merv Griffin was appointed as entertainment director of the company and planned to broadcast his television show from the hotel.
-However, because of financial, political and legal difficulties, construction of the hotel/casino was never completed and a casino license was never issued.
+However, because of financial, political and legal difficulties, the construction of the hotel/casino was never completed and a casino license was never issued.

 History

 The project was initially owned by American Leisure Corp., headed by Nathan S. Jacobson.
-Jacobson was an insurance executive who became the president and part owner of Caesars Palace in Las Vegas, Nevada during the 1960s.
-He had come under scrutiny by the government because he had appointed Jerome Zarowitz, who had organized crime connections, as director of casino operations.
+Jacobson was an insurance executive who became the president and part owner of Caesars Palace in Las Vegas, Nevada, during the 1960s.
+He had come under scrutiny by the government because he had appointed Jerome Zarowitz, who had organized crime connections, as director of the casino operations.
 Jacobson faced charges from the Securities and Exchange Commission relating to the sale of Caesars Palace in 1969.
-Jacobson also developed and operated the Kings Castle Hotel and Casino in the Lake Tahoe, Nevada area in the early 1970s, until it filed for bankruptcy in 1972.
+Jacobson also developed and operated the Kings Castle Hotel and Casino in the Lake Tahoe, Nevada, area in the early 1970s, until it filed for bankruptcy in 1972.

 Cavanagh Communities Corp., a Florida land sales company, sold an 8.2 acre parcel of land in Atlantic City's marina district in April 1980 to American Leisure Corp. in exchange for stock and cash.
 [Cavanagh had also planned to open a casino, called Royale Vista, on another adjacent nine acre parcel of land.
 However, that parcel was sold to Resorts Casino Hotel in 1983, after a Cavanagh subsidiary filed bankruptcy.]
-Penny stock broker Blinder, Robinson & Company underwrote a stock offering of $25 million for American Leisure during the beginning of 1980 to provide funding for the project.
-However, in August 1980 the Securities and Exchange Commission brought charges against a number of parties, including Blinder, Cavanagh, American Leisure and Jacobson because the broker withheld information during the offering.
+Penny stock broker Blinder, Robinson & Company underwrote a stock offering of $25 million for American Leisure at the beginning of 1980 to provide funding for the project.
+However, in August 1980, the Securities and Exchange Commission brought charges against a number of parties, including Blinder, Cavanagh, American Leisure and Jacobson because the broker withheld information during the offering.